 Benefits of Creatine for Cyclists

-Since it helps recharge your ATP stores, is there a benefit in supplementing creatine for cyclists?
-It depends on your goals.
+What are the benefits of creatine for cyclists?
 Creatine’s effects are measurable, but they occur in an extremely rapid timeframe.
 That means it can work well for some things and not so well for others.

 Several studies have concluded that creatine supplementation is effective at increasing muscle mass and strength through resistance training.
 Specifically, when strength training with 3-5 sets of 5-10 reps.
 So if you are focusing on weightlifting during the offseason, creatine might be the right choice for you.

 Another way it can help is by improving a single maximal sprint effort.
 This means that cyclists that put in one short and massive effort could benefit.
 These groups would include track sprinters and gravity riders.
-In spite of the short power benefit, there are some downsides that you should consider as well.
+Additionally, creatine helps increase muscle glycogen, so carb-loading with creatine, which may help you at the end of a long ride.
+In spite of the short power and glycogen benefit, there are some downsides that you should consider as well.

 Downsides of Creatine for Cyclists

-Generally considered a safe supplement, creatine for cyclists offers little upside and a noteworthy drawback.
+Generally considered a safe supplement, creatine for cyclists offers some upsides and a noteworthy drawback.
 The biggest downside to creatine supplementation is weight gain.
 Most studies observed weight increases ranging from 1-6 pounds compared to the placebo group.
+But weight gain with creatine supplements can be highly individual.
 The increased weight usually cancels out the gains in sprint power.
 This is especially true when the efforts are longer or head uphill.

 Additionally, creatine does not improve sprint performance at the end of endurance cycling exercise.
 In that case, the supplement wouldn’t help a sprint finish at the end of a road race or crit.
 A 2018 study found that loading creatine and carbohydrates had no significant effect on time trial performance.
 Lastly, there is little benefit in taking creatine to reduce muscle damage or soreness.

-So, if you want to increase your muscle mass and strength, creatine may be right for you.
-Especially if the weight gain won’t affect your performance.
-For most, creatine for cyclists offers little rewards with a significant downside.
+For most, creatine for cyclists offers a few rewards with a significant downside.
+The good news is that creatine supplementation is well-studied and relatively safe.
 However, as with many supplements, the effects of creatine can vary greatly from person to person.

 For more cycling training knowledge, listen to the Ask a Cycling Coach — the only podcast dedicated to making you a faster cyclist.
 New episodes are released weekly.